strigo/strigo-github-labs-examples/README.md

-# Strigo GitHub class exercises examples
+# Strigo GitHub class exercise examples

 ## Quick start

-1. Create `.strigo/config.yml` file in your exercises' repository (or fork this repository).
+1. Create a `.strigo/config.yml` file in your exercises repository (or fork this repository).
 1. Edit the `.strigo/config.yml` file:

    ```yaml